iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Introduction to Operators for Optimizations.md

 ---
 ### **Monotone and Maximally Monotone Operator**

+Maximally monotone operator can be have resolvent that are invertible.

 **Definition: A Monotone Operator**:

 > The operator $F$ is monotone when $\langle Fy - Fx, y - x\rangle \ge 0$ for all $x, y \in \text{dom}(F)$.